Ukraine country brief

 Ukraine is the second largest country in Eastern Europe.
 It borders Russia to the east, Belarus to the north, Poland, Slovakia and Hungary to the west, Romania and Moldova to the southwest, and the Black Sea and Sea of Azov to the south.
 Kyiv is the capital of Ukraine.

-In August 2010, Ukraine reached a new agreement with the IMF for an additional $15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
+In August 2010, Ukraine reached a new agreement with the IMF for an additional US$15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
 The years 2010 and 2011 saw economic growth resume.
 However, the IMF program stalled early 2011 due to the Ukrainian Government’s lack of progress in implementing key gas sector reforms.
 Growth slowed to 0.2 per cent in 2012, due to a downturn in EU and Russia, and real GDP dropped by an estimated 1 per cent in 2013.
 This led to a severe drop in Ukraine’s foreign exchange reserves in late 2013, and fears that Ukraine could default on its sovereign debt in 2014.

 Ukraine opened an Embassy in Canberra in March 2003.
 Australia’s Ambassador in Warsaw is accredited to Ukraine, and travels there regularly, particularly during the unrest which commenced in November 2013.
 Australia has a Consulate in Kyiv, headed by an Honorary Consul.
 Australia and Ukraine have an Agreement on Trade and Economic Cooperation, signed in March 1998.
 In May 2009, AUSTRAC signed a Memorandum of Understanding with Ukraine on the Exchange of Financial Intelligence.

-The 2011 Census recorded 13,990 Ukrainian-born persons in Australia.
-The small but active Ukrainian community in Australia plays an important role in developing bilateral relations.
+The 2011 Census recorded 38,791 people who identify as having Ukrainian ancestry.
+The active Ukrainian community in Australia plays an important role in developing bilateral relations.
 In 2002 the Australian Federation of Ukrainian Organisations helped establish Ukraine–Australia House in Kyiv to promote commercial ties.

 Bilateral economic and trade relationship

 Australia’s trade relationship with Ukraine is modest.
-Merchandise exports from Australia were valued at A$80 million in 2011 and consisted mainly of manganese ores and concentrates.
-In the same period, Australia imported A$36 million worth of products from Ukraine, mainly fertilisers and electrical circuits equipment.
+Merchandise exports from Australia were valued at A$35 million in 2013 and consisted mainly of manganese ores and concentrates.
+In the same period, Australia imported A$46 million worth of products from Ukraine, mainly fertilisers, and electrical circuits equipment.